 - Limiting caffeine to less than 200mg a day (about 2 cups of coffee)

 - Not taking unnecessary over-the-counter medications like aspirin, pseudoephedrine, ibuprofen, phenylephrine, or excessive vitamins

-- Having any chronic diseases like diabetes well under control and taking any pregnancy-safe medications to control it
+- Having any chronic diseases like diabetes or hypertension under control and ensuring that providers managing those diseases are prescribing medications that are safe in pregnancy

-- Making sure your weight falls into your normal BMI (body mass index)
+- Making sure your weight falls into a normal BMI (body mass index) range

 - Exercising regularly